-In 2020, Loon Conservation Associates (LCA) continued a collaborative study with KLWA to conduct comprehensive common loon monitoring surveys in the Kezar Lake watershed.
-More than fifteen volunteers helped conduct over 450 independent surveys of seven waterbodies in 2020.
-Out of sixteen documented territorial pairs, ten pairs nested and four nests were considered successful.
-Two adult loons were captured and banded on Kezar Lake using traditional night-lighting techniques.
-Four of seven total chicks survived to fledge (defined as more than six weeks of age).
-Overall productivity in the Kezar Lake watershed in 2020 was 0.25 fledged young per territorial pair.
-Two pairs used rafts to nest, and each nest successfully hatched a chick.
-The rate of success was 33% for raft nesting loons compared to 14% for natural nests.
-These metrics mark the lowest productivity recorded in the first three years of this study and are below the 0.48 productivity threshold needed to sustain a healthy loon population.
+In 2021, Loon Conservation Associates (LCA) continued a collaborative study with KLWA to conduct comprehensive common loon monitoring surveys in the Kezar Lake watershed.
+Four adult loons were captured and banded on Kezar Lake using traditional night-lighting techniques in 2021.
+Two adult loons were captured and banded on Cushman Pond in 2021.
+Out of fifteen documented territorial pairs, twelve pairs nested and 7 nests were considered successful.
+Nine of twelve total chicks survived to fledge (defined as more than six weeks of age).
+Overall productivity in the Kezar Lake watershed in 2021 was 0.56 fledged young per territorial pair, the highest annual productivity recorded in the four-year study and above the established sustainable population threshold of 0.48.
+Heald and Cushman Ponds fledged the first chicks since the monitoring program began in 2018.
+The rate of success (7 chicks hatched, 5 chicks fledged) was 80% for raft nesting loons compared to a rate of success (5 chicks hatched, 4 chicks fledged) of 43% for natural nests.
 However, interannual variability in loon productivity is common, and one year does not reflect long-term trends.
-Low productivity in 2020 is linked to reduced nesting frequency and nest failure.
-Six of the seven lakes with suitable nesting habitat were occupied by loon pairs, which suggests a healthy breeding population.
+Mammalian predation along the western shore of the middle basin remains the leading cause of nest failure.
+Five of the seven lakes with suitable nesting habitat were occupied by loon pairs, which suggests a healthy breeding population.
 High levels of mercury (Hg) were measured in blood samples of an adult in the upper bay.

-Overall, the adult loon population at Kezar Lake has been constant with some annual changes in the last 36 years (Fig. 1).
+Overall, the adult loon population at Kezar Lake has been constant with some annual changes in the last 37 years (Fig. 1).
 No statistically significant trend (based on Mann Kendall Trend Test) was found for either adults or chicks over the observation period.

 Fig. 1.
-Annual loon counts for adult and chick populations observed at Kezar Lake from 1983-2020.
+Annual loon counts for adult and chick populations observed at Kezar Lake from 1983-2021.